Jeff Merrow

-Jeffrey Colin Merrow (born July 12, 1953) is a former defensive lineman who played nine seasons in the NFL for the Atlanta Falcons as a member of their famed Grits Blitz defense.
+Jeffrey Colin Merrow (born July 12, 1953) is a former defensive end who played nine seasons in the National Football League (NFL) for the Atlanta Falcons as a member of their famed Grits Blitz defense.
 He played collegiately for the West Virginia Mountaineers.

 Collegiate career

 Jeff Merrow enrolled at West Virginia University in 1972, and as a freshman, he recorded his lone interception.
 As a sophomore one year later, he led head coach Bobby Bowden's defense with 141 tackles (15 for a loss), six sacks, and a fumble recovery.
 In his junior season, 1974, Merrow recorded 134 tackles (seven for a loss), three sacks and two fumble recoveries.